About Me

 Outreach: I participated in the 2022 ACCelerate Creativity + Innovation Festival where I spoke to the public about the Dark Energy Spectroscopic Instrument (DESI) in an exhibit called Making the Largest Maps of the Universe.

 Equity & Inclusion:.
 I am deeply committed to promoting equity and inclusion in STEM.
 I am actively involved in multiple DEI initiatives in the Physics and Astronomy department at the University of Pittsburgh.
-I serve as vice president and social media chair for the Women and Minorities in Physics group and am a member of our department Equity and Inclusion committee.
-I also co-founded the Direct Action Coalition, a group whose goal is to address the systematic inequities that actively affect the lived experiences of members of our department.
+Over several years, I served as president, vice president and social media chair for the Women and Minorities in Physics group and as a member of our department Equity and Inclusion committee.

 Contact